jjh8326/FlatBuffers/README.md

 How to compile
 ---------------
-In command line run: gcc bankaccount.c -o bankaccount -I./flatcc/include flatcc/lib/libflatccrt.a -g
+In command line run: gcc bankAccountInformation.c -o bankAccountInformationDemo -I./flatcc/include flatcc/lib/libflatccrt.a -g

 How to recompile headers from FBS file